MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 * Low CPU usage during the past two days
 * No followers during the past day

-When recommended to **consider deleting empty / unused clusters**, the suggested action is to delete the cluster.
+When recommended to **consider deleting empty / unused clusters**, the recommended action is to delete the cluster.

 #### Azure Data Explorer clusters containing data with low activity